MassiveInsights/data-engineer-test/Python_Test/README.md

 ## Questions

-1. Output the following message to the console: `Hello, Massive Insights!`
+1. Create a Python function to output the following message to the console: `Hello, Massive Insights!`

-2. Write the above message to a file name `hello.txt`.
-The file should be created in folder `output` living in the same directory as `questions.md`.
+2. Create a Python function to Write the above message to a file name `hello.txt`.
+The file should be created in a new folder `output` living in the same directory as your `solutions.py` file.

-3. Reverse the above message and add it to `hello.txt`.
+3. Create a Python function to Reverse the above message and add it to `hello.txt`.
 Do not overwrite the contents of `hello.txt`.

-4. Convert the file `json/orders.json` into a csv.
+4. Create a Python function to read and convert the file `json/orders.json` into a csv.
 The resulting file should be named `orders.csv` and live in folder `output`.

-5. Given a list of ISBNs, create a python program to create a csv containing the ISBN, Title, Author, Publisher and Published Date of each ISBN.
+5. Given a list of ISBNs, create a Python function to create a csv containing the ISBN, Title, Author, Publisher and Published Date of each ISBN.
 Use https://openlibrary.org/dev/docs/api/books to acquire this data.
 The list of ISBNs can be found in `books/isbns.txt`.
 The resulting csv should live in `output/books.csv`.